menu

 In addition, Inverness is home to many people who could be described as "urban sophisticates".
 Urban sophisticates are educated, wealthy, executives and professionals, who have urbane tastes in books, food, and travel, whether they actually live in a big city, or choose to reside in a small town.
 In big or medium-sized cities, urban sophisticates tend to frequent art institutions such as opera, symphonies, ballet, live theatre, and museums.

 Inverness is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 Demographics

-The per capita income in Inverness in 2022 was $67,928, which is wealthy relative to California and the nation.
-This equates to an annual income of $271,712 for a family of four.
-However, Inverness contains both very wealthy and poor people as well.
+The per capita income in Inverness in 2022 was $99,782, which is wealthy relative to California and the nation.
+This equates to an annual income of $399,128 for a family of four.

 The people who call Inverness home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Inverness residents report their race to be White.
-Important ancestries of people in Inverness include German, English, Russian, Irish, and Scottish.
+Important ancestries of people in Inverness include English, German, Scottish, Russian, and Irish.

 The most common language spoken in Inverness is English.
 Other important languages spoken here include Spanish and Polish.